codefresh-io/docs.codefresh.io/_posts/2024-10-21-oct-release-notes.md

 Plugins in pipelines can now consume outputs directly from the `arguments` attributes within step definitions, optimizing pipeline functionality.

-Now plugins can consume outputs from `commands` as all as the `arguments` attributes.
+Now, plugins can consume outputs from both the `arguments` and `commands` attributes.

 ```yaml
 ...